packit/packit.dev/content/posts/copr-srpms.md

 The last step will be to get rid of using our sandbox for building SRPMs at all.
 We do not have an exact date for this currently and will act accordingly to your feedback, but we are looking forward to that moment.
 Since we don't want to break your CI results because of missing dependencies, we will use the previously linked list of deps.
 As the list is pretty long, we encourage you to define your dependencies on your own.
-If you will bump into any troubles with setting up SRPM builds in Copr, please, reach out to us, we will be glad to help!
+If you bump into any troubles with setting up SRPM builds in Copr, please, reach out to us, we will be glad to help!